Kostyantyn Dumchev, MD, MPH

 As 2009-2010 H.H.Humphrey Fellow at “HIV/AIDS Policy and Prevention” program at Emory University and the 2012-2013 NIDA INVEST Research Fellow at Boston Medical Center, Dr. Kiriazova received specialized training in HIV and addiction research and qualitative research methods, including Fellow Immersion Training in Addiction Medicine at Boston University.

-Since 2014, Dr. Kiriazova leads the Ukrainian Institute on Public Health Policy and continues her research in the field of public health.
+Since 2014, Dr. Kiriazova works at the Ukrainian Institute on Public Health Policy and continues her research in the field of public health.
 Her main scientific interests are improving outcomes along HIV, addiction and TB treatment cascade.
 She has been a principal investigator and co-investigator in the projects supported by NIH, CDC, UNICEF, USAID.

 Victor Chtenguelov, MD, PhD